 Colorado Reptile Humane Society – Colorado

 Like all the rescues on this list, the Colorado Reptile Humane Society (CoRHS) focuses on education, conservation, and adoption.

 CoRHS aids in two important conservation efforts in the state of Colorado – wildlife rehabilitation, and the Colorado Box Turtle Project, which studies the effects of human activity on the native Colorado Box Turtle population.
-The information from the project, CoRHS hopes, will help establish “population viability and conservation needs before it becomes too late to prevent local extinction.”
-You can read more about both of these projects here.

 American Tortoise Rescue – California